georgeonalo/docker-projects/README.md

-# Host a Dynamic and Static Web App with Docker, Amazon ECR AND ECS
+# Host a Dynamic and Static Web App with Docker, Amazon ECR and ECS

 In this Repository, i shared screenshots of the resources created/used in hosting both a dynamic and static website with Docker, Amazon ECR and ECS.